Did the Oakland Cranes give birth to the AT-AT Walker?

 MSC Fabiloa – Largest Container Ship to ever port in North America

 The expansions and Port of Oakland upgrades have paid off.
-On March 21st 2012 the MSC Fabiola Ultra-Large Class Container Ship docked at the Port of Oakland.
-The MSC Fabiola is the largest contaner ship to ever dock in North America.
-The container ship can hold up to 6,000(average sized) containers and is nearly a quarter mile long at 12,00 feet.
+On March 21st 2012, the MSC Fabiola Ultra-Large Class Container Ship docked at the Port of Oakland.
+The MSC Fabiola is the largest container ship to ever dock in North America.
+The container ship can hold up to 6,000(average-sized) containers and is nearly a quarter-mile long at 12,00 feet.
 The ship is 55 stories long and can travel up to 25 knots.

-The huge cranes at the Port of Oakland are used to unload massive cargo ships.
-The Port of Oakland is the 4th largest port in the Nation as far as shipping container tonnage movement.
+The Port of Oakland is the 5th largest port in the Nation as far as shipping container tonnage movement.
 The Port of Oakland moves 99% of Northern California’s shipping industry goods through it.
-We handle a lot of business here in Oakland in and out.
-The Port of Oakland also includes the Oakland International Airport.
+We handle a lot of business here in West Oakland in and out.
+The Port also includes the Oakland International Airport.

-The Port of Oakland still has to get rid of it’s old low profile cranes to make room for the new massive cranes.
+Oakland still has to get rid of its old low profile smaller cranes to make room for the new massive cranes.
 So they are recycling them.
 Putting them on a barge and shipping them to the Port of Boston.
 Pretty funny considering the huge baseball rivalry between the Oakland A’s and the Boston Red Sox.